MAGALA-RICHARD/apsimNGpy/README.rst

 All versions are currently in development, phase and they can be installed as follows:

-- Method 1. install from PyPI
+- Method 1.
+Stable versions can be installed from PyPI

 .. code:: bash